Kansas City Scouts: Legacy

 Following the departure of the Scouts, Kansas City became a minor league town again, most notably with the Kansas City Blades operating from 1990 to 2001 in the International Hockey League.
-Kansas City Mavericks of the ECHL play in Independence, 10 mi east of downtown Kansas City.
+The Kansas City Mavericks of the ECHL play in Independence, 10 mi east of downtown Kansas City.

 To this day, the Devils make almost no mention of their past as the Scouts or Rockies; the Devils' media guide and the history sections of the Devils' website do not acknowledge any captains, coaches or general managers prior to the move to New Jersey.
 However, inside of the Prudential Center, the Devils home rink, there is a mural on the second floor that shows the former arenas of the Rockies and Scouts, along with Devils' original (1982–2007) New Jersey home, the Brendan Byrne Arena.

 For the 2022–23 season, the New Jersey Devils unveiled a new Scouts-themed "Reverse Retro" jersey.
 The white sweater had red, yellow and blue piping, similar to the uniforms worn in Kansas City, albeit the Scouts logo was replaced with the Devils logo.
 Additionally, that same season, the Devils celebrated their 40th anniversary.
 Unlike with prior anniversaries (10th, 20th, 30th), the Devils treated it as "40 years in Jersey", acknowledging the franchise existed prior to 1982.